Adopt a Cocker Spaniel

 Check you're not overfeeding him by looking at the food label.

-Food manufacturers tend to be a bit on the generous side, so you're probably safe in reducing their recommended daily allowances by 10 per cent.
+Food manufacturers tend to be on the generous side, so you're safe in reducing their recommended daily allowances by 10 per cent.

 Split his daily food into two portions.
 Feed him once in the morning and again in the evening at around 4 or 5pm.
-Cut out all treats; just give him training treats for now.
+Cut out all treats; only give him small training treats for now.

-You may already be aware that cocker spaniels are prone to obesity as they get older, and you may want to keep an eye on how much he eats.
+You may already be aware that cocker spaniels are prone to obesity as they age, and you may want to monitor how much he eats.
 You can learn more about the cocker diet here.

 I hope this helps.
 Good luck to you both, and enjoy your newly adopted Cocker Spaniel!